bnsreenu/digitalsreeni-image-annotator/README.md

 - Change the application font size on the fly — Make your annotations as big or small as your caffeine level requires.
 - Dark mode for those late-night annotation marathons — Who needs sleep when you have dark mode?
 - Pick appropriate pre-trained SAM2 model for flexible and improved semi-automated annotations.
+- Change the class of an annotation to a different class.
+- Turn visibility of a class ON and OFF.
+- YOLO (beta) training using current annotations and loading trained model to segment images.
+- Area measurements for annotations displayed next to the Annotation name.
+- Sort annotations by name/number or area.
 - Additional supporting tools:
   - Annotation statistics for current annotations
   - COCO JSON combiner